SEP-46/rtls/README.md

 # RTLS

-A Real-Time Locating System project
+A Real-Time Locating System, made for the final year project at Swinburne University of Technology